Music of the Baroque, Chicago: History 1971–2001: The Wikman years

 Beginning in the early 1980s, Wikman developed a brass and choral concert experience based on his knowledge of historical performances in Renaissance Italian cathedrals such as St Mark's Basilica in Venice.
-Wikman reproduced the Venetian polychoral style in Chicago area churches which involved spatially separated vocal and brass choirs in alternation.
+Wikman reproduced the Venetian polychoral style in Chicago-area churches which involved spatially separated vocal and brass choirs in alternation.
 The format of this concert was immensely popular and became a Christmas tradition in the Chicago area.

-By 1985 Music of the Baroque was the largest, fully professional music organization devoted solely to the performance of 16th, 17th, and 18th-century choral and instrumental music.
+By 1985 Music of the Baroque was the largest fully professional music organization devoted solely to the performance of 16th-, 17th-, and 18th-century choral and instrumental music.
 The group performed in four locations around the Chicago area including Hyde Park, River Forest, Evanston, and Lincoln Park.
-The group also appeared at the Ravinia Festival and in performances at the White House.
+The group also performed at the Ravinia Festival and at the White House.
 In 1985, a chamber/cantata series was added to the main subscription series.

 After the death of Lucille Ollendorff in 1988, Kathleen Butera was named president and executive director.
 The Music of the Baroque operating budget grew from $700,000 in 1984 to $1.25 million in 1990.
 The organization had more than 3,000 subscribers for the 27 concerts it presented in 1990.

 During this time, Music of the Baroque presented a score of pieces that were new to the Chicago area.
-Often creating his own performance editions, Wikman produced the Chicago premiers of such works as Vespers of The Blessed Virgin (1610) by Claudio Monteverdi, The Day of Judgment by Georg Philipp Telemann, King Arthur by Henry Purcell, and the oratorios Saul, Deborah, Athalia, and Theodora by George F. Handel.
+Often creating his own performance editions, Wikman produced the Chicago premiers of such works as Vespers of The Blessed Virgin (the so-called 1610 Vespers) by Claudio Monteverdi, The Day of Judgement by Georg Philipp Telemann, King Arthur by Henry Purcell, and the oratorios Saul, Deborah, Athalia, and Theodora by George F. Handel.
 Wikman also presented the world premiere of Idomeneo by Wolfgang Amadeus Mozart using the Neue Mozart Ausgabe edition.
 In December 1987, Wikman led Music of the Baroque in its New York debut, where he presented a sold-out performance of Johann Sebastian Bach’s Christmas Oratorio.